Javascript is not enabled.

 Find sales consultant jobs

-Demand for sales consultants currently is booming and could continue during an economic downturn.
-If employers decide to lay off some of their sales staff, consultants could help employers fill in the gaps.
+Demand for sales consultants currently is still climbing and could continue during an economic downturn.
+If employers decide to lay off some of their sales staff, as Dell announced it would this month, consultants could help employers fill in the gaps.
 This field also offers opportunities for flexible contract work.

 4. Marketing and business development director